 The main questions are: which factors we have to measure to compare calculated data with real building?
 How to match measured data with real data?

 To know if the user behavior in correct, you have to ask directly to the users.
 That is what Passive House Institute did with two buildings in Darmstadt.
 They measured and analyzed the data of energy consumption over three years, then asked to people if they’re satisfied, 90% are satisfied and 50% are very satisfied.
-Survey will be done again in two years.
 A minimum percentage of unsatisfied people is considered acceptable and inevitable.

 When planning a monitoring there are two extreme options: minimal monitoring VS scientific monitoring.
 You should decide according to what is needed and which are the limitations.

 It’ easier to have data on final energy side and is more difficult to have it at the useful energy level.
 The measurement is done on heat generation, on storage that have some losses and on distribution with losses.
 If the losses are few the measurement data can be used.

 Minimum measurements technology required is manual reading of general meters (heat supply, thermal solar supply, power consumption, water consumption…), minimum 1 per year, best every month.

 If you have a gas meter and a heat meter after the boiler you can calculate the efficiency of the boiler.
 You can add single meter on single flats, so you can know the system losses.

 If you need a very detailed monitoring, you can have a single circuit.

 In case the heat generator is a heat pump it’s important to know also the cold source temperature.

 In efficient building is important to monitor electrical energy consumption, because there are more electrical consumption than heating.